Catering Sales Manager Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Catering Sales Managers, extensive experience does not lead to significantly more money.
-Salaries of relatively inexperienced workers fall in the neighborhood of $42K, but folks who have racked up five to 10 years see a notably higher median of $46K.
-Catering Sales Managers who work for 10 to 20 years in their occupation tend to earn about $49K.
-Individuals who report more than two decades of experience seem to make only slightly more than folks in the 10-to-20 year range; the more senior group sees median earnings in the comparatively modest ballpark of $52K.
+Catering Sales Managers with more experience do not necessarily bring home bigger paychecks.
+In fact, experience in this field tends to impact compensation minimally.
+Respondents with less than five years' experience take home $43K on average.
+In contrast, those who have been around for five to 10 years earn a noticeably higher average of $47K.
+For Catering Sales Managers, 10 to 20 years of experience on the job amounts to an average salary of $49K.
+Individuals who report more than two decades of experience seem to make only slightly more than folks in the 10-to-20 year range; the more senior group sees median earnings in the comparatively modest ballpark of $51K.

 Pay Difference by Location